 Even if you’re reluctant, it’s a good idea to see a doctor to get diagnosed early.
 If doctors determine it’s Early Alzheimer’s disease, you may be able to benefit from available treatments or you may be able to participate in a research study.
 Your doctor may also be able to discuss life-style changes that may help you.

 The purpose of the Aware Study is to evaluate an investigational medication being tested for Early Alzheimer’s disease.

 The staff at the study office will discuss the medical aspects of the Aware Study with the participant and study partner.
-The participant and study partner will be able to ask questions and decide if participating is the right choice.
+The participant and study partner will be able to ask questions and decide if joining the study is the right choice.
 If the participant qualifies and decides to participate, the study team will provide the participant with a document called an Informed Consent Form.
-This form explains in writing the study’s purpose, procedures, benefits and risks of the study and will be fully reviewed with the participant prior to making the decision to participate.
+This form contains a written explanation of the study's purpose, procedures, benefits and risks and will be fully reviewed with the participant prior to making the decision to participate.

 Those closest to the participant may notice changes in the participant’s behavior before they do and can tell the study team about them.
 He or she will go with the study participant to some study visits and answer questions about the participant’s symptoms.
 Tracking symptom changes accurately is an important part of this study.
 The study partner will also be required to sign an Informed Consent Form.